osmanyz/ui-kits-collection/README.md

 # UI Kits, Frameworks and Tools

-As a JavaScript enthusiastic, I always follow the new trends.
+As a Software Developer, I always follow the new trends.

 # React JS and React Native
 I collected the best [React](https://react.dev) & [React Native](https://reactnative.dev) ui kits, frameworks and tools for you.